petercz1/cli_video_reformatter/README.md

 ## output

-I'm using a constant rate factor of 23 which gives me adequate
+I'm using a constant rate factor of 23 which gives me adequate resolution an

 ## warning - this deletes the original after conversion